There is so much we can’t control no matter what we do.

 Pay attention to what you are agreeing to.

-There is so much that we don’t have control over in our lives, such as how others act, what others think of us and the unexpected situations that get thrown our direction.
+There is so much that we don’t have control over in our lives, such as how others act, what others think of us and the unexpected situations thrown our direction.

 We can easily feel out of control, or try to control what we really have no control over.

-So much of the time we step out of bounds either one way or the other instead of actually utilizing, to the best of our ability, the things we can control.
+So much of the time we step out of bounds instead of actually utilizing, to the best of our ability, the things we can control.

 This is exhausting.